Wednesday, December 31, 2008

 Thanks Yamalia.

-The beach does a slow curve out of frame to the right and goes for about 4km to terminate in a looong sand spit which reaches across towards Ko Yao Noi.
+The beach does a slow curve out of frame to the right and goes for about 4km to terminate in the looong sand spit (low tide at least) which reaches across towards Ko Yao Noi.

 I jogged a few km up the beach each morning before brekka - no huts or villages.
 The main road is abt 200m behind the trees and scattered houses are along this.